KishorMesh/Generic-Batch-Processor/Reactive-Application/README.md

 ﻿## Fault tolerant and resilient Reactive application for distributed batch processing using [Akka.NET](http://getakka.net/ "Akka.NET - .NET distributed actor framework").
-The goal of this sample is to show you how to use Akka.Cluster to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools.
+The goal of this sample is to show you how to use Akka.Cluster to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools on Reactive System.

 ## Workflow